RobertAhlin/rps-project2b/README.md

 The site is developed to be responsive for different devices.

 The idea for this project it to make a playable game against the computer.
-First there should be a landing page that will show a hero image about the game and it will also contain intructions on how to play the game.
+But first there is a landing page that will show a hero image for the game and it will also contain intructions on how to play the game.
 And as every gamer always want to win, there are an option to enter cheat code.

 Use "godmode" as code to try it out.
+(Without the "".)

 # <a id="user-experience"></a>User Experience